majestic53/nimble-lang/README.markdown

 ###Multiple inline variable assignments

-Multiple Nimble variables can be assigned at once using the set keyword.
+Multiple variables can be assigned at once using the set keyword.
 To leverage this feature, functions in Nimble can return multiple values at once.
-The only requirement is that the return value count must match the assignment.
+The only requirement is that the return value count must match the assignment count.

 ```
 set: foobar() {